 Create a routine you follow every time you use your chipper for wood, as well as for regular annual maintenance, to assure that your power tool is always in good working order.
 Start by draining the oil and replacing it with fresh, clean oil at least once a year (for gas-powered wood chippers).
 Draining can take some time, so while that’s going on, you can take additional steps for maintenance.

 You’ll want to check the air filter, which can get clogged over time with so much use.
-You’ll have to take the filter out to look at it. if it’s mostly clean, you can simply dust it and return it to a position.
-If it’s fairly dirty, you have the option of cleaning it or replacing it. if it can be cleaned and you choose to do so with water, you don’t want to replace it in the wood chipper until it’s completely dry, as a wet filter will clog easily.
+You’ll have to take the filter out to look at it.
+If it’s mostly clean, you can dust it and return it to a position.
+If it’s fairly dirty, you have the option of cleaning it or replacing it.
+If it can be cleaned and you choose to do so with water, you don’t want to replace it in the wood chipper until it’s completely dry, as a wet filter will clog easily.

 You should also inspect the spark plugs, looking for corrosion on the wide end.
 If they look good, you can simply put them back in place.
 If you see any evidence of corrosion, they should be replaced.
-Remember that these are inexpensive parts, and it makes sense to spend the small amount of cash to replace them if there’s any question as to whether or not they are still good.
+Remember that these are inexpensive parts, and it makes sense to spend a small amount of cash to replace them if there’s any question as to whether or not they are still good.

 Once you’ve finished this, the oil should be fully drained, and you can replace it with a fresh batch.
-Make sure to add the proper amount to mix with the gas so you have the right fuel for operation.
+Make sure to add the proper amount to mix with the gas, so you have the right fuel for operation.

 Most importantly, check the blades.
 You may need to sharpen or clean them, since debris can get stuck in the teeth and, with a great deal of use, they can dull easily over time.
 If you’ve used your wood chipper for 10 to 15 hours, it’s probably time to either sharpen or replace the blades.
 You can sharpen them yourself with a wet grinder, or you can take them to a machinist to have it done if you’re not comfortable with the particular angles and nuances of sharpening the blades.